learn-co-students/introduction-to-array-for-each-bootcamp-prep-000/README.md

 Well, it's our lucky day!

+Follow along in `index.js` — you can run your code by copying it into your browser's console.

 ## `Array.prototype.forEach`

 Every array comes with the method `forEach` in JavaScript.
 (We've been writing it out as `Array.prototype.forEach` to hammer home that this method belongs on Array's prototype — but more on prototypes later.)